orbekk/master/README.md

 be working fairly well, a commit is tagged as the release version.

 ### Next release
-* Advertise new master.
+* Advertise new master. => New clients can join the network.
 * Kill SameService if SameController fails.
-(E.g. when binding Jetty)
+(E.g. when binding Jetty).

 ### 0.3
 * Tag: 0.3